Rafalstrus/databasegenerator/readme.md

 # databasegenerator
-Small program in python to generate the mysql database
+Small program in python to generate the database with random Polish people

-this project will generate a database with selected options
+it's my first program on github, and i learning how it works :)